3 Buckets for Bad Shots

 Golf Instructor

 Golf Instructor Andy is focused on the technical aspects of your swing and game.
 We may work on basics like the hold, setup, stance, posture, and ball position.
 We may leverage data, video, and a library of drills and concepts to go deeper into the results we are seeking.
 Maybe it’s a more efficient club path, better wrist angles at the top, shallowing the club, a more consistent low point, more width in the backswing, increased speed, curing early extension, tucking a flying elbow, a square face at P2, transition to the lead foot, better tempo, staying connected, optimal hip and shoulder turn, or club face control.
-Short game techniques for leading-edge chips or pitches using the bounce and a cupped lead wrist.
+Short game techniques for leading-edge chips or pitches using the a cupped lead wrist.
 We may get into the weeds with your driver using data to test and optimize your attack angle, spin rate, launch angle, tee height, and driver settings.
 Golf instructor Andy has a dozen alignment sticks, drawers filled with trinkets and training aids, iPads, launch monitors, and a few homemade widgets.
 Whatever the swing flaw or opportunity Golf Instructor Andy has something for that.

 Golf Coach